Understanding Perpetual Purpose Trust Model

 In New Zealand and Europe, there are more calls to elect various stakeholders as part of the board of directors.

-Having a balanced representation in the trust committee will maximize the actions towards achieving the business purpose.
+Having a balanced representation with more flexibility in the trust committee will maximize the fiduciary duty towards achieving the business purpose.

 How a Business Owner and Shareholders Come In